Recycle More Effectively by Checking Out One Planet Life’s Comprehensive Guide

 It’s no secret that the state of recycling in America needs improving, which increases the importance of raising awareness of the topic.
 While the issue will take a multi-faceted approach to fix – including legislation, corporate responsibility, and more – individuals have a huge opportunity to make a difference through knowledge sharing and devotion to a more sustainable lifestyle.

-What’s Wrong With the System?
+What’s Wrong with the System?

 To positively impact the state of recycling in America, it’s essential to understand the process and issues plaguing recycling efforts nationwide.